Visionbi/a_guide_for_the_perplexed/7_Logging.md

 transaction log and more.

-When done right, logs will help you to better understand the activity of the system and to debug and diagnose problems.
+When done right, logs will help you to better understand the activity of the system, and to diagnose problems and debug them.

 General